jamesbting/fundmore-challenge/README.md

    In a production environment, I would have my application's back end handle all the API requests and the management of the API key, thus keeping the API key a secret. (https://stackoverflow.com/questions/48699820/how-do-i-hide-api-key-in-create-react-app)

+## Known issues:

+1. Unique key prop
+   Warning: Each child in a list should have a unique "key" prop.

+Check the render method of `ResultItem`.
+See https://fb.me/react-warning-keys for more information. in p (at ResultItem.jsx:174) in ResultItem (at Result.jsx:93) in div (created by ForwardRef(Paper)) in ForwardRef(Paper) (created by WithStyles(ForwardRef(Paper))) in WithStyles(ForwardRef(Paper)) (at Result.jsx:91) in div (at Result.jsx:89) in Result (at SuperHeroApp.jsx:140) in div (at SuperHeroApp.jsx:139) in div (at SuperHeroApp.jsx:138) in SuperHeroApp (at App.js:14) in div (at App.js:8) in App (at src/index.js:9) in StrictMode (at src/index.js:8)

+The component in ResultItem gives an error about not having a unique key prop, despite having a unique key prop.

 ## Things I would've liked to add:

 1. A suggestion system for search queries